Test-Driven Infrastructure

 Ready to make your infrastructure iterations safer and faster?

-I help teams build test-driven infrastructure practices—through consultations, architecture reviews, trainings and hands-on implementation.
+I help teams implement test-driven infrastructure—through architecture reviews, training, and hands-on implementation.

 Jan-Philip Loos's avatar